frabbit/scuts-slides/slides/slide50.md

 ### Motivation

-Are not limited to one type, type classes can have multiple parameters.
+Are not limited to one type, type classes can be implemented for a combination of types.

 ```haxe
 abstract Meter(Float) {